ACCT5511 Intermediate Corporate Financial Accounting

 - Students are able to (1) identify and apply the accounting principles and practices relating to companies, including group accounting; (2) demonstrate an understanding of the regulatory environment of companies; (3) identify and apply the principles of accounting for taxation in relation to companies; (4) demonstrate an ability to work in a team to achieve team goals; (5) demonstrate the ability to give oral presentations that are clear and coherent to accountants and non-accountants; (6) account for the business combinations of companies; and (7) discuss and apply the concepts of consolidation to the preparation of consolidated financial statements for wholly owned entities and entities with outside interests.

-- Indicative assessments in this unit are as follows: (1) team assignment; (2) multiple-choice tests; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) team assignment; (2) multiple-choice tests; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.